-The (H)EPA E12 final filters in the upgraded system provide a useful service life of 1 year.
-The same filter life is attained by the the upgraded system's prefilters.
-The coalescer service life is the same as with the old system, i.e. 4 months.
+The (H)EPA E12 final filters in the upgraded system provide a useful service life of two years.
+A filter life of one year is attained by the upgraded system's prefilters.
+The coalescer service life is about 4 to 6 months, whereby it is washable and reusable.